RoboStack/robostack.github.io/docs/index.md

 # RoboStack
-Welcome to RoboStack - a bundling of The Robot Operating System (ROS) by Open Robotics for Linux, Mac and Windows using the Condaforge package manager.
+Welcome to RoboStack - a bundling of the Robot Operating System (ROS) by Open Robotics for Linux, Mac and Windows using the Conda package manager.

 ```